USA FACT FILE

 Did you know that every county or parish in Wisconsin has an emergency management team.

-The city name which can be found
+The city name which can

-the same) - Dawne Clark
+be spelled exactly the same) - Dawne Clark

 Another reader has conflicting views: A review of the Rand McNally Road Atlas and the United States Postal Services ZIP code directory reveals that there is no Greenville or similarly spelled town or city in Hawaii or Alaska.
 (3-2004)

 Apparently, there is a Greenville in Alaska - The City of Greenville is located in South Central Alaska off of Highway 1 at Mile 55, and has a population of 10,000 residents.
 (5-2007)

 Does anyone know of a city/town/community name found in all 50 states?
 If so, email Key to the City.

 The first public college for women was founded in Columbus, MS in 1884 as the Industrial Institute and College.
 It is now Mississippi University for Women.
 In 1982 the Supreme Court ordered MUW to admit male students.
 Since 1982, MUW has had 2 male student body presidents.

 Due to the maritime effect, Miami, Florida has never seen 100 degrees F.